Get A Free Legal Consultation

-Olivia graduated from the City University of New York School of Law in 2013.
+Olivia graduated from the City University of New York School of Law.
 In law school, she served as Staff Editor of the City University of New York Law Review and as a student attorney in the Human Rights and Gender Justice Clinic.
 She also worked as a legal intern at the Urban Justice Center’s Domestic Violence Project and the Legal Aid Society’s Office for the Aging.
 Olivia’s focus on helping others was cultivated by her mother’s example, who founded Family-to-Family, a non-profit hunger-relief organization, for which Olivia volunteers in her spare time.

 “My decision to become an attorney stems from my experience growing up in a family that prioritized helping others,” she said.
 “Watching my mother engage in such important work inspired me to devote my own career to making a meaningful difference in others’ lives.
 I went to law school in order to learn how to use the law as a tool to most effectively carry out that goal.”